tahaafg20/D2-JS/04-control_flow/02-if-statements.md

 Now that we know how to write conditional statements, we can use them to modify the flow of the program between different branches.

-The basic branching structure in JavaScript, as in Ruby, is the `if` branch.
+The basic control flow structure in JavaScript, as in Ruby, is the `if` branch.
 The most basic `if` branch allows the program to run a particular set of code (or a branch) when a condition is true.
 Here are some `if` branches:

 ```javascript
 if (x < 3) {